wmdmark/backbone-rivets-example/tutorial.md

 # Backbone.js + Rivet.js = Crazy Delicious

-Web frameworks with binding support baked in are becoming increasingly popular.
+Web frameworks with data binding support baked in are becoming increasingly popular.
 Many of the the newer client side frameworks (such as Angular.js) have data binding on a pedestal as a central part of the framework's philosophy.

-Backbone.js never has and likely never will have binding baked in.
-How you display render or display your views is entirely up to you.
+Backbone.js never has and likely never will have data binding baked in.
+Backbone does not care how you display render or display your views and I think that's a good thing.
 Want to use handlebars?
 Fine.
 Plain old DOM?
 Also fine.
 Binding?
 You betcha.
+You could even use the new kid on the block [http://facebook.github.io/react/]](React.js) if that's your cup of tea.

-There are many different libraries[*](#otherlibs) for binding with Backbone.js, but my personal favorite is [Rivets.js](rivetsjs.com).
+There are many different libraries[*](#otherlibs) for binding views in Backbone.js, but my personal favorite is [Rivets.js](rivetsjs.com).

-Rivets.js + Backbone.js has helped me solve some of the most common pain points in web development (such as forms) rather elegantly.
+Rivets.js + Backbone.js has helped me solve some of the most common pain points in web development (such as forms tied to models) rather elegantly.

 In this tutorial, we'll go over a brief intro to data binding and then dive write into a practical example of data binding in Backbone.js with Rivets.js.